Skip to main content

 3.2.2 Game Mode & Map Selection

-The Lobby Owner will ensure that the proper game mode and stage is selected prior to the start of each game, as listed in Section 1.6 Stage Selection & Pick Order.
+The Lobby Leader will ensure that the proper game mode and stage is selected prior to the start of each game, as listed in Section 1.6 Stage Selection & Pick Order.

 3.3 Match F.A.Q.